FihlaTV/Blitwizard/README.txt

 LICENSE:

-  The license of blitwizard is zlib (open e.g. src/main.c and read at the top).
+  The license of blitwizard is zlib (open e.g. src/main.c and read at the top), but it contains and/or uses other libraries, see README-libs.txt.

   The examples are public domain including graphics and the blitwizard logo, which was designed by uoou - thanks :-)

-  Blitwizard uses various libraries.
-Check their licenses in README-libs.txt

 HOW TO USE: